atoomic/snapcast-volume-ui/README.md

 Snapcast Volume Control: Web UI
 ===============================

-This is a simple [Snapcast](https://github.com/badaix/snapcast) webapp designed to control volume of all snapcast clients using the JSON::RPC API.
+This is a simple [Snapcast](https://github.com/badaix/snapcast) webapp designed to control volume of any snapcast clients connected to a specific server, using the JSON::RPC API.

-This app is powered by Perl & Dancer2.
+This app is powered by Perl & Dancer2, and uses a bootstrap theme to be more user friendly on any devices: phone, table, computer...

 **S**y**n**chronous **a**udio **p**layer